 Malaysia Foreign Minister: Water agreement, HSR can be discussed with Singapore

-SINGAPORE: Bilateral relations between Malaysia and Singapore are at a very good level, said Malaysian foreign minister Saifuddin Abdullah.
+SINGAPORE: Bilateral relations between Malaysia and Singapore are at a very good level, said Malaysia Foreign Minister Saifuddin Abdullah.

 He said both governments saw the issues of the Kuala Lumpur-Singapore High Speed Rail (HSR) project and the 1962 water agreement as matters that needed to be tackled, but nevertheless should not be obstacles to maintaining good relations.